 The social and economic costs of child abuse and neglect are difficult to calculate.
 Some costs are straightforward and directly related to maltreatment, such as hospital costs for medical treatment of injuries sustained as a result of physical abuse and foster care costs resulting from the removal of children when they cannot remain safely with their families.
 Other costs, less directly tied to the incidence of abuse, include lower academic achievement, adult criminality, and lifelong mental health problems.
-Both direct and indirect costs impact our society and economy.

 Adverse Childhood Experiences (ACE) Response